chishtianeesa/chishtianeesa.github.io/_projects/information-architecture.md

 # Information Architecture

 ## Problem
-BrowserStack was originally designed for one product, Live, a manual cross-browser testing product.
-As BrowserStack grew, it added multiple products but the architecture could not support these while keeping the navigation intact.
-Multiple adhoc additions made the navigation complex and unweildy.
-We reached a point where there were multiple problems that impacted new product visibility.
-Live remained the homepage despite 4 other product additions, even in mobile app testing.
-This also created a positioning problem where users associated browserstack with only cross-browser testing.
+Originally designed for one product, BrowserStack's website could not scale with rapid product growth.
+Multiple adhoc additions made the navigation complex, because of which users could not find contextual information in their evaluation/use of the products.

 ## Solution